Mysterious Metal Monolith Found In Desert Fuels Speculation That It Was Created By Aliens

 “Desert environments have always attracted outsider artists, such as Frank Van Zant, who built a hostel and home out of scrap materials in the desert in Nevada, or Leonard Knight, whose ‘Salvation Mountain’ southeast of Los Angeles was featured in the movie ‘Into the Wild.'”

 Per CNN, Jason Wright, a professor of astrophysics at Pennsylvania State University and the director of the university’s Extraterrestrial Intelligence Center, noted that it’s safe to assume the monolith was created by humans.
-He stressed the common nature of desert art in the American Southwest and argued that the piece is the kind of structure that humans frequently design.
+He stressed the common nature of desert art in the American Southwest and argued that the piece is the kind of structure that people frequently design.

 Nevertheless, while CNN reported the monolith “probably” wasn’t created by aliens, its origins are still unknown.
 Interestingly, the publication spoke to I.Q.
-Hunter, a film scholar and De Montfort University professor, who believes that the object should remain a mystery.
+Hunter, a film scholar and De Montfort University professor who believes that the object should remain a mystery.

 “It would be a pity if we discovered what the Utah sculpture was, as that would lessen its mystery.”